mcgarryteresa39-stack/financial-transactions-analysis/README.md

 ![Screenshot1](/images/Card%20Type.png)

-**This chart compares the number of credit cards held by Female and Male users, segmented by card brand and card type.
-Color indicates card brand, and labels show the count of each card type.
-The data is filtered to include both Females and Males.**
+**This chart compares the number of credit cards held by Female and Male users.**

 ![Screenshot1](/images/Gender%20Card%20Preference.png)